colmprunty/colmprunty.com/_posts/2020-03-12-music-running-pandemic.markdown

 Football will probably stop soon.
 I feel a little bad for Liverpool.

 We're all supposed to fly to Dublin in three and a half weeks for Easter.
 I guess if _both_ countries have the plague, then it doesn't really matter which one we're in.

+There's also a massive economic crash happening almost in the background, and today is my birthday.